neroden/timetable_kit/README.rst

 Timetable Kit also requires the jinja2 package.
 PANDAS depends on jinja2, but also timetable_kit uses the Jinja2 template system directly.

+It uses Weasyprint to convert HTML timetables to PDF timetables.

+It's packaged as a package with Poetry, so presumably requires Poetry to install.

 Authors
 =======
 Copyright 2021, 2022 Nathanael Nerode.